 Mumbai doctor who termed Coronavirus ‘Chinese fad', dies of multiple organ failure

-Mumbai, Aug 10: A Mumbai- based doctor who had termed coronavirus a 'Chinese fad' meant to sell vaccines died of multiple organ failure on Saturday, according to a report in the Mumbai Mirror.
-Dr. Anil Patil had diabetes and other comorbidities, his spokesperson said.
+Mumbai, Aug 10: A Mumbai-based doctor who had termed coronavirus a 'Chinese fad' meant to sell vaccines died of multiple organ failure on Saturday, according to a report in the Mumbai Mirror.
+Dr Anil Patil had diabetes and other comorbidities, his spokesperson said.

 "Dr Anil Patil from Dadar in central Mumbai died because of diabetes and related complications at the Bhartiya Arogya Nidhi Hospital in Juhu," the spokesperson said.
 Earlier, Patil was admitted at Fortis Hospital in Mulund after developing kidney problems.